- Academics & Programs

 Our certificate programs offer an ideal solution for library leaders who have already earned their advanced degree—or are in the process of earning it—and would like to add a specialization to enhance their knowledge and position themselves for career advancement.

-Students with senior standing at Dominican University, with the consent of their academic advisor and the dean of GSLIS, may be admitted to take up to six semester hours of courses in GSLIS.
+Students with senior standing at Dominican University, with the consent of their academic advisor and the dean of SOIS, may be admitted to take up to six semester hours of courses in SOIS.

 It is recommended that the student take one course per semester.
-These six hours may be applied to both the bachelor's degree and the MLIS degree, thereby reducing the time required to complete the MLIS degree.
+These six hours may be applied to both the bachelor's degree and the MLIS or MSIM degree, thereby reducing the time required to complete the MLIS or MSIM degree.

 AAS/LTA to BA/BS to MLIS Accelerated